Andrés Bonifacio: Bonifacio in Cavite

 In late 1896, Bonifacio, as the recognized overall leader of the revolution, was invited to Cavite province by rebel leaders to mediate between them and unify their efforts.
 There were two Katipunan provincial chapters in Cavite that became rival factions: the Magdalo, headed by Emilio Aguinaldo's cousin Baldomero Aguinaldo, and the Magdiwang, headed by Mariano Álvarez, uncle of Bonifacio's wife.
 Leaders of both factions came from the upper class, in contrast to Bonifacio, who came from the lower middle class.
 After initial successes, Emilio Aguinaldo issued a manifesto in the name of the Magdalo ruling council which proclaimed a provisional and revolutionary government – despite the existence of the Katipunan government.
 Emilio Aguinaldo in particular had won fame for victories in the province.
 The Magdalo and Magdiwang clashed over authority and jurisdiction and did not help each other in battle.
 After multiple letters were sent to Bonifacio urging him to come, in December 1896 he traveled to Cavite accompanied by his wife, his brothers Procopio and Ciriaco, and some troops, including Emilio Jacinto, Bonifacio's secretary and right-hand man.
 Jacinto was said to be against Bonifacio's expedition to Cavite.
+The Bonifacio brothers stayed in San Francisco de Malabon (present-day General Trias) during this time.

 Upon his arrival at Cavite, friction grew between Bonifacio and the Magdalo leaders.
 Apolinario Mabini, who later served as Emilio Aguinaldo's adviser, writes that at this point the Magdalo leaders "already paid little heed to his authority and orders."
 Bonifacio was partial to the Magdiwang, perhaps due to his kinship ties with Mariano Álvarez, or more importantly, due to their stronger recognition of his authority.
 When Aguinaldo and Edilberto Evangelista went to receive Bonifacio at Zapote, they were irritated with what they regarded as his attitude of superiority.
-In his memoirs Aguinaldo wrote that Bonifacio acted "as if he were a king".
-Another time, Bonifacio ordered the arrest of one Katipunan general from Laguna named Vicente Fernandez, who was accompanying the Magdalo leaders in paying their respect to Bonifacio, for failing to support his attack in Manila, but the other Magdalo leaders refused to surrender him.
+In his memoirs, Aguinaldo wrote that Bonifacio acted "as if he were a king".
+Another time, Bonifacio ordered the arrest of one Katipunan general from La Laguna named Vicente Fernandez, who was accompanying the Magdalo leaders in paying their respects to Bonifacio, for failing to support his attack in Manila, but the other Magdalo leaders refused to surrender him.
 Townspeople in Noveleta (a Magdiwang town) acclaimed Bonifacio as the ruler of the Philippines, to the chagrin of the Magdalo leaders, (Bonifacio replied: "Long live Philippine liberty!").
 Aguinaldo disputed with Bonifacio over strategic troop placements and blamed him for the capture of the town of Silang.
 The Spanish, through Jesuit Superior Pio Pi, wrote to Aguinaldo about the possibility of peace negotiations.
 When Bonifacio found out, he and the Magdiwang council rejected the proposed peace talks.
 Bonifacio was also angered that the Spanish considered Aguinaldo the "chief of the rebellion" instead of him.
 However, Aguinaldo continued to arrange negotiations which never took place.
 Bonifacio believed Aguinaldo was willing to surrender the revolution.